Most compression socks are too hard to put on.

 Easier to get on.

 Graduated compression and a leg-shaped design make Mode noticeably easier to put on than traditional compression socks.
-Plus a simple step-by-step technique included with every order.

 Wide-calf friendly.